By Redhotchilimist 5 Comments

-Basing it in the real world grounds Rising in a way Bayonetta, God of War or Devil May Cry can't be.
-It gives the genre the opportunity to move outside of the endless angelic/demonic conflicts these games use 'cause it's an easy way to create visually distinct, unquestionably evil opponents to mow down.
+Basing it in the real world and never delving into anything supernatural grounds Rising in a way Bayonetta, Ninja Gaiden, Dante's Inferno, God of War or Devil May Cry can't be.
+It gives the genre the opportunity to move outside of the endless angelic/demonic conflicts these games use 'cause it's an easy way to create visually distinct, unquestionably evil opponents with interesting attack patterns and designs to mow down.
 Fortitudo from Bayo, Ares from God of War, Belial from DMC4, the Succubus from DmC, these aren't characters you can talk to besides some brief taunting, and you don't learn much besides the fact that they're evil or mad at you.

 The bosses from Rising only get a few scenes to introduce themselves, it's a pretty cutscene-light game in the context of the Metal Gear series.
 But they're endlessly more memorable and enjoyable because they're cyborgs, grounded in human history and conflicts rather than demonic ones.
 The final boss might be the best final boss in any action game ever, a charismatic jackass politician who goes outside his mecha to power up in a way I haven't seen since Tengen Toppa Gurren Lagann.
 Platinum took the already fantastic cheese of Metal Gear and added their own sense of humor to it, resulting in a charming game with tons of funny moments even as some of the darker elements come to light.
 It's a bit more animated, winking at the camera during moments the other MGS' would be more straightfaced, especially during MGS4 and MGSV.

-As a game, Rising is a lesser game than Platinum's Bayonetta.
-It's much shorter and much leaner, lacking the variety you get from Bayo's endless weapons, dodges, double jumps and move list.
+Rising is in many ways a lesser game than Platinum's Bayonetta.
+The chapter where Raiden regresses to his old persona has a walking section I would rather do without.
+The visual design is based on MGS4, the brownest and bloomiest game of the brown and bloomy 7th generation of gaming, so the color palette isn't exactly lively(but to be fair, Bayo also has the bad habit of dousing areas in yellow light).
+It's much shorter and much leaner than Bayonetta, lacking the variety you get from Bayo's endless weapons, dodges, double jumps and move list.
 But I think it surpasses it in setting, story and music, and the unique gameplay gimmicks of blade mode and the parrying defense keep it more than fresh enough for a runthrough of the modest campaign length.
-Metal Gear Rising Revengance is a trip, and if you have it in you to enjoy cyborg ninjas trash talking with robot dogs, it's a game you need to play yesterday.
+Metal Gear Rising Revengance is a trip, and if you have it in you to enjoy cyborg ninjas exchanging trash talk with robot dogs, it's a game you need to play ASAP.

 Monster Hunter World